 My own personal experience with neem has been nothing short of a miracle.
 I suffered for over 40 years with severe psoriasis on my scalp and elbows.
 However, when I started using neem cream, shampoo, conditioner, oil blend, soap, oil-blend and tincture, I found myself free of psoriasis but need to use it continuously since it not a cure!
 In 2015 I published the book “Neem: Nature’s Healing Gift to Humanity” available via amazon.

 Of all the plants that have proven useful throughout the ages, few have offered as much value and versatility as the neem tree.
 With growing research supporting its healing properties, neem is finally getting the attention it deserves.

 More information about the neem tree can be obtained by checking these links:

 Words of Wisdom

-Information in the article is summarized for its educational value only and should not be used for the diagnosis, cure, treatment or prevention of disease; contact your health care provider.
+The information in the article is summarized for its educational value and should not be used for the diagnoses, cure, treatment or prevention of any disease, please contact your health care provider.